 Since the change from FEI to Outdoor Learning Wales, the group has seen significant changes in their ethos to teaching outdoors.
 With still some focus on Forest school, the group now supports a wide range of teachers and outdoor providers that aim to get children outdoors through taking the classroom outside for everyday lessons, not just forest schools.

 Each year the group can apply for a small OLW grant to fund small projects or training courses and also there is the chance to apply for a larger fund to develop bigger project ideas.
-2014 has seen the group use their grant to run a teacher training activity at Tredegar House which will be held on 21st November 2014.
+2014 had seen the group use their grant to run a teacher training activity at Tredegar House which was held on 21st November 2014.

 The group has completed a project to create bi-lingual learning activities and tool cards to accompany 3 banks of tools for available for group members to borrow.
 The tool banks contain lots of different tools and equipment for use with children during a Forest School session such as secateurs, bowsaws, potato peelers as well as a fire wok, skillet and tarpaulins.
 They will be loaned out from 3 host schools and available for use by anyone from the OLW network group.